 Why Are There Dead or Brown Spots in My Lawn?
-Tips for Pennsylvania Homeowners
+What to Know

 Brown or dead spots in your lawn can be a huge source of frustration.
 They’re not only a terrible eyesore but may make you feel as though you’re losing control of your property.